kevin-wamae/snakemake-illumina-gatkvariant/README.md

 - This repository contains a pipeline built with Snakemake for variant calling using Illumina-generated sequences and is based on the [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery) for variant calling.
-- Additionally, this pipeline aims to reproduce a recently published pipeline that optimized the GATK4 variant calling pipeline for _Plasmodium falciparum_ ([_preprint_](10.21203/rs.3.rs-2561857/v1))
+- Additionally, this pipeline aims to reproduce a recently published pipeline that optimized the GATK4 variant calling pipeline for _Plasmodium falciparum_ ([_preprint_](10.21203/rs.3.rs-2561857/v1)).
+However, this is not limited to _P. falciparum_ and can be used for any organism of interest.
+- **The pipeline implements VCF hard-filtering, instead of the recommended soft-filtering via Variant Quality Score Recalibration (VQSR), which will be implemented in a future release**.

 - The pipeline handles paired-end reads and uses the following tools: